 Most people who are experiencing homelessness are receiving some type of governmental benefits.
 For example, some have SSI/SSDI (disability), some have GR (general relief), some receive CalFresh/SNAP (food stamps), or all three.
 Receiving these benefits is crucial to their survival and many keep them if their income stays low enough to qualify.
-Each person has a different maximum income threshold, depending on the amount received.
+Each person has a different maximum income threshold, depending on the amount received. $1500 is usually the monthly income maximum.

 Before a candidate begins training, each person must fill out a brief questionnaire that provides this information to WITHOUT SHELTER.
 This is KEY to our model because we do not want them to lose their benefits while working with us.